eskoruppa/PolyMC/README.md

 ### Monte Carlo code for single molecule DNA simulations

-Generates equilibrium configrations within a variety of different canonical ensembles (e.g. fixed linking number, constant stretching force).
+Generates equilibrium configurations within a variety of different canonical ensembles (e.g. fixed linking number, constant stretching force).

 For more info see [Ref 5](#es_phd), Supplement of [Ref 4](#vand22) and Appendix of [Ref 3](#skor22).
-Note that in these references most algorithmic details are ommitted.
+Note that in these references, most algorithmic details are omitted.
 More detailed information will be provided in the future.

 ----
 ----